 Shot BANDICOOT detonated in a subterranean shaft with a yield of 12.5 kilotons.
 Dynamic venting deposited fallout on the Groom Lake area.

 A Lockheed test pilot flew a U-2 against radar sites at Area 51 to evaluate its radar cross-section.
-This was shortly after the Cuban Missile Crisis, and may have been precipitated by the loss of a U-2 to a Cuban SA-2 surface-to-air missile on 27 October.
+This was shortly after the Cuban Missile Crisis, and may have been precipitated by the loss of a U-2 to a Cuban SA-2 surface-to-air missile in October.

 During a subsonic engine test sortie in A-12 (Article 123/60-6926), Ken Collins descended into a thick cloud deck.
 Ice quickly built up in the pitot tube, causing erroneous airspeed readings in the cockpit.
 The jet suddenly stalled and pitched up, entering an inverted flat spin.
 Collins ejected, and the A-12 impacted south of Wendover, near the Utah-Nevada border.
 Secrecy of the OXCART program was maintained by telling the press that a Republic F-105 had crashed.
 More information here.